Canop/deser-hjson/README.md

 };
 // This Hjson document comes from https://hjson.github.io/ let hjson = r#"
-{
-  // use #, // or /**/ comments,
+// use #, // or /**/ for comments,
 // omit quotes for keys
 key: 1
 // omit quotes for strings
 contains: everything on this line
 // omit commas at the end of a line
 cool: {
   foo: 1
   bar: 2
 }
 // allow trailing commas
 list: [
   1,
   2,
 ]
 // and use multiline strings
 realist:
   '''
   My half empty glass,
   I will fill your empty half.
   Now you are half full.
   '''
-}
 "#;
 // we'll deserialize it into this struct:
 #[derive(Deserialize, PartialEq, Debug)]